After The Exam

 2. When to Expect the Exam Results

 Each candidate was assigned an identification number on the picture-ID card they received at the exam site.
-Following each examination, a list of all successful candidates will be posted, by ID number, in the "Latest News" section of the NDHCB website as soon as it is available from the Testing Agency.
+Following each examination, a list of all successful candidates will be posted ("Unofficial Results"), by ID number, in the "Latest News" section of the NDHCB website as soon as it is available from the Testing Agency.
+Unofficial Results will be Pass, Fail or Under Review.
 Candidates must avoid taking action (i.e., career, move, etc.) before receiving a positive official result in the mail.

 Please note that the NDHCB has up to six weeks after you write the certification examination to report your official results.
 Your official result will be reported as pass or fail.
 Results will not be given out over the telephone.
 The NDHCB will under no condition fast track examination results for any reason.